Leaves and Paid Time Off

 Eligible Regular Staff employees scheduled to work at least 40 hours per week are eligible for eight hours of Holiday Pay on each observed holiday.

 Eligible Regular Staff employees scheduled to work less than 40 hours per week are paid a prorated amount of Holiday Pay based on their schedule.
-For example, if the employee is scheduled for all five work days for 30 hours per week, the employee is paid six hours of Holiday Pay on each observed holiday.
+For example, if the employee is scheduled for all five workdays for 30 hours per week, the employee is paid six hours of Holiday Pay on each observed holiday.
 In addition to Holiday Pay, a Non-Exempt Eligible Regular Staff employee who is required to work on an observed holiday is paid for time worked.
 Eligible Regular Staff employees who are not scheduled for all five workdays receive Holiday Pay for observed holidays they are scheduled to work.

 If an Eligible Regular Staff employee is scheduled to work on an actual (not observed) holiday that falls on a Saturday or Sunday, and the Studio is closed that day, they may choose to use PTO to cover the time off with pay or receive approval from their supervisor to make up the unpaid time by working on another day.